webplatform/docs-wpd/Infrastructure/architecture/Base_configuration_of_a_VM/index.md

 ---
-title: Base configuration of a VM
+title: 'Base configuration of a VM'
 uri: 'WPD:Infrastructure/architecture/Base configuration of a VM'

 ---